gonndr/simple-blog/README.md

 # simple-blog
-A simple blog with users and comments made with Flask, Bootstrap, WTForms and Jinja.
+A RESTful blog with users and comments made with Flask, Bootstrap, WTForms and Jinja.